xamvvm/xamvvm/README.md

 var theSamePageFromCache = PageFactory.GetMessagablePageFromCache<HomeViewModel>();
 ```
 ### ViewModels
-- ViewModel must have a parameterless constructor and implement `INotifyPropertyChanged` or `IBaseMessagable`
+- ViewModel must implement `INotifyPropertyChanged` or `IBaseMessagable`
 - If you want to receive messages also on ViewModel it must also implement `IBaseMessagable` interface (without it, only Page can receive messages)
 - `BaseViewModel` class implements both interfaces
 - You can get the Page from ViewModel:
   -  Static methods: `GetPageByViewModel` or `GetMessagablePageByViewModel`
   -  Extension methods `.GetPage()` and `.GetMessagablePage()`
 - All pages have access to their ViewModels through `ViewModel` property
+- If ViewModel doesn't have a default parameterless constructor Page has to override ViewModelInitializer method.
+It has to return a new instance of ViewModel (it's used for Page ViewModel initialization)

 ### Messaging